OECM’s Sourcing Process

 OECM’s sourcing process is compliant with the Broader Public Sector (BPS) Procurement Directive and other trade agreements.
 We encourage our customers to represent the needs of their organizations by getting involved in the sourcing process.

-• Planning
+• Planning and Consultations

 • RFx Development